yysun/apprun-site/src/pages/fetch.md

 AppRun supports asynchronous operations in the AppRun event handlers.
 We only need to add the async keyword in front of the event handlers.
 The event handlers can call the functions that return _Promise_ with the await keyword.

-Using the async fetch, you can bring in data from other systems in to AppRun Site apps.
+Using the async fetch, you can bring in data from other systems into AppRun Site apps.

 See a component that displays the random XKCD pictures using async fetch from the **src/components** directory.